VonHeikemen/lsp-zero-docs/content/v4.x/guide/migrate-from-v2-branch.md

 ## Automatic configuration of language servers

-To configure the language servers installed with `mason.nvim` automatically you should use the module `mason-lspconfig`.
+To configure the language servers installed with `mason.nvim (v1.11.0)` automatically you should use the module `mason-lspconfig (v1.32.0)`.

 You'll need to use the option `handlers` in mason-lspconfig.
-You can make a "default handler" that will setup the language servers using `lspconfig`.
+You can make a "default handler" that will setup the language servers using `nvim-lspconfig (v1.8.0)`.

 ```lua
 require('mason').setup({})